pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 management of keys not stored on PyPI infrastructure.  `Yubico`__ offers physical devices, such as the `Yubikey`__ and YubiHSM (Hardware Security Module), that can generate one-time passcodes, store secrets, and support 2-factor authentication & smart card functionality.
+These devices are inexpensive (typically $25 - $60) and small (the size of a regular USB thumb drives, or smaller).
 Yubico also provides `software projects`__ (many written in Python) that developers can use to integrate Yubico products.

 __ https://www.yubico.com/products/
 __ https://www.yubico.com/products/yubikey-hardware/